lucia-auth/lucia/documentation/src/pages/reference/api/server-api.md

 title: "Server API"
 ---

 These can be imported from `lucia-sveltekit`.
 Can only be used inside a server context (.server.ts).
+The errors list is for Lucia client using official adapters.

 ```ts
 import { generateRandomString } from "lucia-sveltekit";